 But the thing homeowners certainly know is they require hot water.
 Most families have a water heater – or in some homes a boiler is used to warm the water.
 Are you sure which heating system your home is using to heat your water?
 Boehmers/Cronin Emery Service Experts is here to help explain the difference between the two water heating systems.

 A water heater is a big tank that, yes, heats water.
-The heat is either generated by burning gas or by utilizing electricity.
-A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
+The heat is either created by burning gas or by utilizing electricity.
+A traditional water heater will heat the water and then hold it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
 As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it can also be heated for use around your home.